Apply for a passport

 - it expires

-- the information is no longer correct
+- the information is no longer accurate, with the exception of the height

 - the photo is no longer sufficient to clearly identify your child